portwatcher/YJWebView/README.md

 @interface BridgeNativeEcho : NSObject <YJBridgeNative>

+// these two properties must be implemented according to YJBridgeNative
 @property (strong, nonatomic, readonly) NSString *receiverName;
 @property (strong, nonatomic) NSString *javaScriptCode;

+// we assume that the last argument is the callbackId if there should be a callback
 - (void)say:(NSString *)string;
 - (void)say:(NSString *)string :(NSString *)callbackId;